 The Burns Paiute Tribe, with fewer than 150 members living on the reservation, has faced challenges that plague many rural communities, including limited funding for economic development or infrastructure, an unmet demand for highly skilled workers, and childcare shortages.
 In an interview with GEODC Deputy Director Tory Stinnett, a member of the Burns Paiute Tribe expressed the desire to work with resource providers in the State of Oregon to better accommodate the Tribe's unique needs.
 Without access to skilled workers and low-cost capital, the tribe has struggled to advance basic infrastructure projects that are vital to business growth.
-Often lacking the capacity to perform complex financial services, such as audits, the tribe has had difficulties in accessing loans or other means of has had difficulties in accessing loans or other means of financial support.
+Often lacking the capacity to perform complex financial services, such as audits, the tribe has had difficulties in accessing loans or other means of financial support.

 The Confederated Tribes of the Umatilla Indian Reservation (CTUIR), with 1,500 residents living on the reservation, is the single largest employer in Umatilla County and a key economic development player in the region.
 However, CTUIR still faces many barriers to growth and prosperity.
-In a conversation with GEODC staff, a representative from CTUIR named workforce development, the attraction and retention of industry and business, housing supply, and information-sharing as among the region's greatest needs.
+In a conversation with GEODC staff, a representative from CTUIR named workforce development, the attraction and retention of industry and business, housing supply, and informationsharing as among the region's greatest needs.
 Tribal groups would benefit from financial literacy and technical assistance training to support entrepreneurship and generational wealth-building.